Breakdown of smooth solutions to the M\"uller-Israel-Stewart equations of relativistic viscous fluids: Setting and statement of the results

 \subsection{The M\"uller-Israel-Stewart theory}

-The M\"uller-Israel-Stewart theory was developed in the context of Extended Irreversible Thermodynamics \cite{MuellerRuggeriBook, RezzollaZanottiBookRelHydro}.
-In this approach, the viscous contributions are \emph{not} given as a function of the hydrodynamic variables $u$, $\Density$, and $n$ and its derivatives, as, for example, in the Eckart's theory where $\Pi$ is defined by \eqref{E:Eckart}.
+In the M\"uller-Israel-Stewart theory, the viscous contributions are \emph{not} given as a function of the hydrodynamic variables $u$, $\Density$, and $n$ and its derivatives, as it was the case, for example, in Eckart's theory where $\Pi$ is defined by \eqref{E:Eckart}.
 Rather, the viscous contributions are taken to be new dynamic variables on their own right.
 In the case of a theory with only bulk viscosity, one again starts with the energy momentum tensor \eqref{E:Energy_momentum}, which is conserved in the sense of \eqref{E:Div_T}, and with $u$ normalized according to \eqref{E:Normalization_u}.
 But now $\Pi$ is a new dynamic variable that satisfies the equation

-where $\zeta$ is the fluid's coefficient of bulk viscosity and $\tau_0$ is the fluid's relaxation time coefficient\footnote{Or, more precisely, the relaxation time associated with bulk viscosity.
-But since we are not considering shear viscosity or heat flow (for which there would be further relaxation times associated), we refer to $\tau_0$ simply as the relaxation time coefficient of the fluid.}.
-Both $\zeta$ and $\tau_0$ are known functions\footnote{More generally, one could consider them to be functions of $\Pi$ as well.} of $\Density$ and $n$.
+where $\tau_0$ is the fluid's relaxation time coefficient or, more precisely, the relaxation time associated with bulk viscosity ($\zeta$ is as above, i.e., the fluid's bulk viscosity coefficient).
+Since we are not considering shear viscosity or heat flow (for which there would be further relaxation times associated), we refer to $\tau_0$ simply as the relaxation time coefficient of the fluid.
+Both $\zeta$ and $\tau_0$ are known functions of $\Density$ and $n$.
+More generally, one could consider them to be functions of $\Pi$ as well, but we will not assume so in this work, as it would make the analysis more cumbersome.

-In the original works of M\"uller, Israel, and Stewart \cite{MIS-1, MIS-2, MIS-3, MIS-4, MIS-5}, the choice \eqref{E:Eq_Pi_truncated} was motivated by both thermodynamic considerations and the desire to construct a causal theory.
-Regarding the latter, the idea is that causality requires a relaxation mechanism that allows the system to relax to equilibrium in finite time.
+In the original works of M\"uller, Israel, and Stewart \cite{MIS-1, MIS-2, MIS-3, MIS-4, MIS-5}, an equation similar to \eqref{E:Eq_Pi_truncated} was adopted, motivated by both thermodynamic considerations and the desire to construct a causal theory.
+Regarding the former, M\"uller, Israel, and Stewart's choices were used to show that a suitably defined notion of non-equilibrium entropy is non-decreasing along the flow, i.e., the second law of thermodynamics is satisfied.
+Regarding the latter, the idea is that causality requires a relaxation mechanism that allows the system to relax to equilibrium.
 Relaxation-type dynamics of the type \eqref{E:Eq_Pi_truncated} has a long tradition in physics, starting from the seminal work of Cattaneo \cite{Cattaneo1958}.
 In modern approaches to relativistic viscous fluids, equation \eqref{E:Eq_Pi_truncated} is derived form kinetic theory \cite{Denicol:2012cn} (see also \cite{degroot}) or from effective theory arguments \cite{Baier:2007ix}.